 It is important that the SW-PBS Leadership Team continuously share data summaries and resulting action steps with stakeholders.
 Such transparency will maintain high levels of trust as well as buy in among stakeholders.
 It also keeps stakeholders informed of challenges that must be addressed, and the actions that they will need to take to resolve these challenges.
+Finally, the frequency with which teams share data with staff has been found to be the most important factor related to the sustainability of SW-PBS (McIntosh, Kim, Pinkelman, Rasplica, Berg, & Strickland-Cohen, 2015).
 For more guidance on developing strong systems of communication, please see Chapter 2.